DimitreBogdanov/SQLift/README.md

-# SQLite
+# SQLift
-SQLite is a simple and very basic swift library used as a wrapper for the c/c++ sqlite3 library.
+SQLift is a simple and very basic swift library used as a wrapper for the c/c++ sqlite3 library.
 This project is still work in progress and only supports basic features.

 ### Note: this does not come with sqlite3 itself.
 Make sure it is included in your swift project otherwise the following code will not work.